CorentinBrtx/google-landmark-retrieval-2021/README.md

 ## Kaggle submission

 To actually submit your model to the Kaggle competition, you can use the following command, you can use the provided notebook `kaggle_main.ipynb`, by modifying it to specify the relevant parameters.

+A trained model is provided in the `models/` directory, so you can try to submit it without training your own.